Ancient Greek sculpture: Geometric

 It is commonly thought that the earliest incarnation of Greek sculpture was in the form of wooden or ivory cult statues, first described by Pausanias as xoana.
 No such statues survive, and the descriptions of them are vague, despite the fact that they were probably objects of veneration for hundreds of years.
-The first piece of Greek statuary to be reassembled since is probably the Lefkandi Centaur, a terracotta sculpture found on the island of Euboea, dated c.
+The first piece of Greek statuary to be reassembled is probably the Lefkandi Centaur, a terracotta sculpture found on the island of Euboea, dated c.
 920 BC.
 The statue was constructed in parts, before being dismembered and buried in two separate graves.
 The centaur has an intentional mark on its knee, which has led researchers to postulate that the statue might portray Cheiron, presumably kneeling wounded from Herakles' arrow.
 If so, it would be the earliest known depiction of myth in the history of Greek sculpture.

 The forms from the Geometric period (c.
 900 to 700 BC) were chiefly terracotta figurines, bronzes, and ivories.
 The bronzes are chiefly tripod cauldrons, and freestanding figures or groups.
 Such bronzes were made using the lost-wax technique probably introduced from Syria, and are almost entirely votive offerings left at the Hellenistic civilization Panhellenic sanctuaries of Olympia, Delos, and Delphi, though these were likely manufactured elsewhere, as a number of local styles may be identified by finds from Athens, Argos, and Sparta.
 Typical works of the era include the Karditsa warrior (Athens Br.
 12831) and the many examples of the equestrian statuette (for example, NY Met.
 21.88.24 online).
 The repertory of this bronze work is not confined to standing men and horses, however, as vase paintings of the time also depict imagery of stags, birds, beetles, hares, griffins and lions.

 There are no inscriptions on early-to-middle geometric sculpture, until the appearance of the Mantiklos "Apollo" (Boston 03.997) of the early 7th century BC found in Thebes.
 The figure is that of a standing man with a pseudo-daedalic form, underneath which lies the hexameter inscription reading "Mantiklos offered me as a tithe to Apollo of the silver bow; do you, Phoibos [Apollo], give some pleasing favour in return".
 Apart from the novelty of recording its own purpose, this sculpture adapts the formulae of oriental bronzes, as seen in the shorter more triangular face and slightly advancing left leg.
 This is sometimes seen as anticipating the greater expressive freedom of the 7th century BC and, as such, the Mantiklos figure is referred to in some quarters as proto-Daedalic.